Shuffle/Shuffle-docs/docs/app_creation.md

 The underlying design of Apps in Shuffle are based on [WALKOFF](https://walkoff.readthedocs.io/en/master/apps.html) with minor differences.
 Most of the documentation below will therefore be close to their approach.

+**PS: There is no way of creating a Python app easily in the cloud yet**

 [More about apps](/docs/apps)

 The premise behind all apps that run in Shuffle, is that they each run in an isolated Docker container, for security purposes.
 You provide arguments to an app in a Shuffle workflow, and when the workflow is run, your app is reached in the control flow, it will be launched as a new container.
 Shuffle then sends the apps argument data, and the container destroyed when the app's work is completed.